 Create View

 After all setup, routes and controller, it’s time to create view files.
-We will create two blade files i.e. index.blade.php
+We will create two blade files i.e. index.blade.php for displaying all users list in resources/views/users/ directory and users.blade.php works as a template for pdf file which is stored at resources/views/pdf/ directory.

 I have used a separate pdf directory because we can store all the pdf template in this directory that will help us to organize our files easily.